Koenkk/zigbee2mqtt.io/docs/information/touchlink.md

 Note that not all Zigbee devices support Touchlink, but most bulbs of common brands like Philips and IKEA support this.

 ## Factory reset device
 Zigbee2mqtt allows to factory reset devices through Touchlink.
 This is especially handy for e.g. Philips Hue bulbs as they cannot be factory resetted by turning them on/off 5 times.
+Demo: [video](https://www.youtube.com/watch?v=kcRj77YGyKk)

 To factory reset a device through Touchlink bring the device close (< 10 cm) to your coordinator (e.g. CC2531 adapter).
 After this send a MQTT message to `zigbee2mqtt/bridge/config/touchlink/factory_reset` with an empty payload.